 They may stretch more than hundreds of light years across.
 They are sometimes referred to as “Star Nurseries” because stars form inside of them.
-The Boomerang Nebula is the coolest place in our universe that naturally exist.
+The Boomerang Nebula is the coolest place in our universe that naturally exists.
 It was observed in 1980 for the first time using an Anglo-Australian telescope.

 Quick Facts: –

 - Dark nebulae are the interstellar clouds so dense that they block any light from background stars.

 - It is estimated by scientists that in about 5 billion years from now, our Sun will also become a nebula.

 - Orion nebula is the closest to earth at a distance of 1,300 light years away from us.

 - An emission nebula is formed when ionized gases emit a variety of colors, most often the result of a nearby hot star.

 - A planetary nebula is made up of glowing and expanding ionized gases.